-In order to qualify for graduation, all coursework must be satisfactorily completed; no grade must be less than 'C' for Master programme, B for Doctoral.
-The required programme minimum CGPA for graduation must be met and the project, thesis or dissertation must be edited, copied, signed and bound.
+In order to qualify for graduation, all coursework must be satisfactorily completed; no grade must be less than 'C' for Master program, 'B' for Doctoral program.
+The required program minimum CGPA for graduation must be met and the project, thesis or dissertation must be edited, copied, signed and bound.
+The program specific graduation requirement must be met.
+In addition, the student must be cleared by all relevant departments (Finance, Library and Student Services)

-A student may choose to graduate under the curriculum and graduation requirements stipulated in the Academic Bulletin effective at the time of his/her beginning of classes or any other Bulletin effective during his/her continuousenrolment.
+A student may choose to graduate under the curriculum and graduation requirements stipulated in the Academic Bulletin effective at the time of his/her beginning of classes or any other Bulletin effective during his/her continuous enrollment.
 Only one Bulletin can be used as the standard for the graduation; mixing two or more Bulletins is not acceptable.